Last Updated on April 14, 2026 by Luis Cooper

 I look for three things: trace quality, readability at pace, and no-fuss guidance.

-The 970’s multi-band traces stayed tight around buildings and over bridges; the AMOLED stayed legible in full sun; turn-by-turn with topo context made new routes calm instead of guesswork.
+The 970’s multi-band traces stayed tight around buildings and over bridges; the AMOLED stayed legible in full sun; turn-by-turn with topo context made new routes feel calm rather than like guesswork.

 When the sun set, that flashlight turned into the “why doesn’t every watch have this?” feature.
 Battery with music is the quiet upgrade—no anxiety switching to phone mid-long run.